 (What can be done about the fact that “the drug problem” has no definition?)

-The concept of the “drug problem” is a meaningless one; since the expression does not mean the same to you as it does to me, it cannot be meaningfully discussed.
-As long as we do not agree upon a common definition - or divide up everything anyone today thinks of as the drug problem into well-defined parts or simply forget about the concept - we more or less by definition are precluded from finding a solution.
-Though this sort of lack-of-definition critique is valid for a lot of concepts, it especially applies to the “drug problem.”
-The “drug problem”, by some people and by some countries, is thought of mainly as a health problem, whereas by others/in other countries it is thought of as a crime problem, a corruption problem, an economic problem, a problem of foreign relations, one of national security, or occasionally as one not really worth bothering all that much about or even as something positive rather than a problem.
-This lack of definition is bad, and “What should we do about this?” is an important question.
+The concept of the “drug problem” is a meaningless one; since the expression does not carry the same significance for you as it does for me, it cannot be discussed meaningfully.
+As long as we do not agree upon a common definition—or categorise everything anyone today thinks of as the drug problem into well-defined parts, or simply disregard the concept—we are, by definition, more or less precluded from finding a solution.
+Although this critique regarding the lack of definition is valid for many concepts, it particularly applies to the “drug problem.”
+The “drug problem”, as perceived by some individuals and some countries, is primarily viewed as a health issue.
+In contrast, others, or in other countries, regard it as a crime issue, a corruption issue, an economic issue, a matter of foreign relations, one of national security, or occasionally as something not really worthy of concern, or even as something positive rather than a problem.
+This lack of definition is detrimental, and “What should we do about this?” is a significant question.

-Questions and issues that can/will be discussed: What are the consequences of there being no proper definition of the drug problem?
-What can be done in regards to this deplorable state of affairs?
-Why is it stupid to argue about how we should solve something undefined, or, isn’t it?
-How can we arrive at a unified definition?
+Questions and issues to be discussed include: What are the consequences of lacking a proper definition of the drug problem?
+What actions can be taken regarding this deplorable state of affairs?
+Why is it foolish to argue about how we should resolve something that is undefined?
+How can we reach a unified definition?

 2. Drug Harms